 Disorders of Taste and Smell After Head Injury

 Not all smell and taste problems are identical.
-In fact, a head injury can cause a variety of smell and taste disorders.
+In fact, a head injury can cause a variety of olfactory and gustatory disorders.

 - Anosmia: Total loss of smell